 Before the use of credit and insurance scores, insurance companies based their rate decisions on traditional actuarial research only.
 This was a lengthy process that involved developing a theory about driver behavior and collecting data to determine whether it was correct.
 For example, one theory might be that drivers with a DUI conviction will file more insurance claims in the year following the DUI.
 Actuaries would then examine the statistical evidence to determine whether that theory could be supported.

 Not only was this method for evaluating risk slow, but by itself, it wasn’t very accurate.
 However, insurers have found that using credit and insurance scores as a factor in their decisions has helped to better align drivers with appropriate insurance rates.
 Lower-risk drivers pay less for their insurance premiums and higher-risk drivers are charged at a rate that is fair relative to their risk level.

-How to Improve Your Credit Score and Insurance Score
+Can You Improve Your Credit Score and Insurance Score?

 If you’re concerned about your insurance premium, there’s good news: Improving your credit score can improve your insurance score and possibly, lower your premiums.
 Consumer Reports found that for a driver with an excellent credit score, a single moving violation might increase their premium by $122 per year.
 For a driver with a good score, their rate would go up by $233.
 And for a driver with a poor score, their rate would go up by $1,301—and that was for the same violation.